joshbegley/nyt-latest/previous.md

 `And, with these steps for composing the parts ahead of time, you can easily pull together a classic quiche Lorraine for breakfast, lunch or dinner.`\
 https://www.nytimes.com/2026/04/26/dining/im-in-quiche-mode.html

-**Washington Shooting Prompts Discussions About a State Visit from British Royals**\
+**State Visit From British Royals Will Go Ahead After Washington Shooting**\
-`Buckingham Palace said it was assessing how the shooting could affect a state visit from King Charles III and Queen Camilla that is set to begin Monday.`\
+`Buckingham Palace said the royal visit by King Charles III and Queen Camilla that was set to begin on Monday would proceed as planned.`\
 https://www.nytimes.com/2026/04/26/us/politics/washington-shooting-king-charles-camilla-us-visit.html

 **Iran and U.S. Sink Into Awkward Limbo of ‘No War, No Peace’**\